Mohammad G. Nejad

 New York, NY 10023

-Dr. Nejad’s industry experience, prior to starting his PhD, has been in software development and marketing.
-He has worked as a senior software developer at CSG Systems and Bank of Montreal in Canada where he designed and developed software solutions related to customer management, billing, and data-management.
+Nejad’s industry experience, prior to starting his Ph.D., has been in software development and marketing.
+He worked as a senior software developer at Bank of Montreal and CSG Systems where he designed and developed software solutions related to customer management, billing, and data-management.
 He also co-founded an IT company and subsequently served as the CEO for seven years.
-Dr. Nejad has also provided consulting to several companies, including BMW North America among others.
+He has also provided consulting to leading companies such as BMW North America.

 - Bachelor's: Computer Engineering, Sharif University of Technology, Tehran, Iran.

 - Innovation diffusion

 - Financial services innovations

 - O'Connor, Genevieve, Mohammad G. Nejad, and Hooman Estelami, (2019) “Exploring Antecedents of Student Business Ethics,” Manuscript in Preparation, Under Review, American Journal of Business Education, forthcoming.

 - Van Riel, Allard, Jie Zhang, Lee McGinnis, Mohammad G. Nejad, Paul Phillips, and Milos Bujisic (2019), “A framework for sustainable service system configuration: Exploring value paradoxes with examples from the hospitality industry,” Journal of Service Management, 30(3), 349-368.

 - Nejad, Mohammad G., and Katayon Javid (2018), “Subjective and Objective Financial Literacy, Opinion Leadership, and the Use of Retail Banking Services,” International Journal of Bank Marketing, 36(4), 784-804.